keithn/HackerNewsCommunity/README.md

 # Hacker News Community

-Hacker News (HN) has a number of resources created by the community.
+Hacker News (HN) has a number of resources created by the community that are really useful.
+These resources often make the front page of HN but then slip into HNs deep history and can be hard to find.
+This page attempts to track these resources.
+Any contributions are most welcome.

 ## Guides to the HN Website